Lee and Karen Duquette,

 Banff Hot Springs Sign

-While at Banff Hot Springs, Karen signed up for a one-hour facial, a full-body massage, and a body wrap.
+While at Banff Hot Springs, Karen Duquette signed up for a one-hour facial, a full-body massage, and a body wrap.
 She got the facial which was fine.
-The massage was inadequate - they didn't even do her feet.
-And Karen never got the body wrap as they said time was up.
-No, Karen does NOT recommend Banff Hot Springs to anyone.
+The massage was inadequate - they did not even do her feet.
+And Karen never got the body wrap as they said time was up. even though she had paid for it.
+NO, Karen does NOT recommend Banff Hot Springs to anyone.
 Karen was completely dissatisfied with the service.
+But everyone can decide for themselves because everyone has different opinions, and that is just fine.

 look below